 As compared to the previous year, NetSol (Pvt) Ltd. was able to materialize a number of service contracts within the local Pakistani public and defense sectors.
 An important aspect of these contracts is that not all of them focused solely on software development and engineering.
 This year, NetSol has gone a step further by providing both consultancy services to organizations so as to improve their quality of operations and services and, wining strategically important assignments with the E-Governance domains for organizations of national significance in Pakistan including, but not limited to, the Prime Minister's office and the lower and upper houses of Parliament.
 These clients include private as well as public sector enterprises.
-Also, NetSol was providers for the Military sector and Defense organizations.
+Also, NetSol was successful in consolidating its standing as one of the preferred solutions providers for the Military sector and Defense organizations.
 The service offerings of NetSol has now diversified into a comprehensive supply chain of end to end services and solutions catering to private and public sectors, consultancies, applications development, systems engineering integration as well as other supporting processes for turnkey projects.